Chapter 3 : 2- Home, Work and Kidnap

 “Ah, Harry.”
 Said Albert in a bright, loud voice.
 “I was just talking to Ron about tomorrow’s match and who he’s supporting.
-His sister or his team.”
-Albert geve a bark of laughter as he slapped Ron across the shoulder.
+His sister or his team?”
+Albert gave a bark of laughter as he slapped Ron across the shoulder.
 Ron looked slightly sulky.

 “Of all the teams, in all the world, Ginny had to join the Holyhead Harpies.”
 Harry knew for a fact that ever since Ginny joined the Holyhead Harpies four years ago, Ron’s precious team, the Chudley Cannons, hadn’t won a match against them and now that they had finally made it to the finals, Chudley Cannon fans everywhere were not getting their hopes up.

 “Hey, Harry!”
-Harry turned to see his Auror protégé Naomi Pryce, an ebony skinned, slim Junior rank Auror.
-She was much shorter then Harry and her shoulder length, straight black hair curved around her rounded face which was now smirking at him cheekily.
+Harry turned to see his Auror protégé Naomi Pryce smirking up at him cheekily.
 “I just passed Terry Hetlim in the corridor and he told me that he’s ready to meet when you are.”
 Ron groaned and Harry patted him on the shoulder.

 “Come on, Ron.”
 Harry said, smiling.

 “But he’s so boring.
-He’s got no sense of humor and he constantly smells of Doxy droppings.
+He’s got no sense of humour and he constantly smells of Doxy droppings.
 Who thought it was a good idea to make that stuffy old snooze Head of Magical Games and Sports anyway?
 It wouldn’t surprise me if the rumours of Kingsley losing a bet are true.”
 Harry laughed and he, Ron and Albert started their way to Hetlim’s office.

 “Oh, Naomi,” Harry said as he walked out and Naomi caught up and walked beside him.
 “When you next see Emily, let her know that you two will be helping the Law Enforcers on Muggle patrol tomorrow.”
 Naomi looked downtrodden and somewhat annoyed.

 “And the massive game of Quidditch going on in the middle of the arena?”